 - 1.2.1 The duties and responsibilities of each division shall be as follows: - a.
-Airport Emergency Service (Division of CAG) - Carry out FSM duties and responsibilities stipulated in the Fire Safety (Fire Safety Managers) Regulations Part III. - ii.
-Ensure that building owner appoint a FSM for CAG buildings which satisfy SCDF FSM appointment conditions. - b.
+Airport Emergency Service (Division of CAG) - i.
+Carry out FSM duties and responsibilities stipulated in the Fire Safety (Fire Safety Managers) Regulations Part III. - Ensure that building owner appoint a FSM for CAG buildings which satisfy SCDF FSM appointment conditions. - b.
 Airport Operations (Division of CAG) - i.
 AO/FM to ensure all portable fire extinguishers belonging to CAG are services annually in accordance to latest SS578. - ii.
 AO/FM will conduct regular servicing of the hose reel belonging to CAG in accordance to latest SS575. - iii.
 AO/FM will work with AES and other stakeholders to follow up on any observations relating to the cabinets that is used to house fire extinguishers and hose reels so that they are accessible for use during a fire. - iv.
 AO/FM should ensure that there are designated areas for the proper disposal of bulk rubbish at the airport terminals.
 These areas should not obstruct the means of escape.

-v.
-AO/FM to ensure the designated smoking areas are included as part of the building cleaning regimes.

-c.
-Air Cargo (Part of CAG Airport Operations Division)

-- i.
-Overall coordinator of the fire wardens for the cargo agent buildings during a fire/emergency; and - ii.
-Liaison of all Air Cargo Ops matters.

-d.
-Commercial Division (Division of CAG)

-- i.
-Exercise surveillance over CAG tenants at the terminal buildings and CAC to ensure that they comply with fire safety precautions, and to take appropriate action on tenants who do not comply.
-AES/E&D are to be kept informed. - ii.
+- v.
+AO/FM to ensure the designated smoking areas are included as part of the building cleaning regimes. - c.
+Cargo Business Division (Division of CAG) - i.
+Overall coordination of for the cargo agent buildings during a fire/emergency; and - ii.
+Liaison of all Air Cargo Ops matters. - d.
+Commercial Division (Division of CAG) - i.
+Manage CAG tenants at the terminal buildings and CAC to ensure that they comply with fire safety precautions by obtaining Fire Safety Certificate (FSC). - ii.
 Ensure that the tenants at the terminal buildings and CAC observe the fire preventive measures listed in Chapter 2 of this Section and its appendices together with Schedule 3 of CAG Tenancy Agreement (where applicable) - iii.
 Ensure that all renovations, alterations and additions by tenants to CAG owned/ managed buildings are authorised in accordance with Chapter 5 of this section. - iv.
-Ensure that all concessionaires/tenants at the terminal buildings and CAC managed by Commercial Division carry out tests on electrical wiring and systems as required in this manual and forward reports of these tests to the Engineering Division upon request; and - To act on errant tenants who do not take proactive actions to eliminate fire hazards within their premises.
+Ensure that all concessionaires/tenants at the terminal buildings and CAC managed by Commercial Division carry out tests on electrical wiring and systems as required in this manual and forward reports of these tests to the Engineering Division upon request; and e.
+Engineering & Development and IFM (Division of CAG)

+To act on errant tenants who do not take proactive actions to eliminate fire hazards within their premises.